ndemarch/ndemarch/README.md

 - 👋 Hi, I’m @ndemarch
-- 👀 I’m interested in all things physics and machine learning
+- 👀 I’m interested in all things related to physics and machine learning
 - 📫 How to reach me: ndemo1220@gmail.com

 <!---